For more information, please contact:

 NATIONAL SECURITY AND DEFENCE

 The Standing Senate Committee on National Security and Defence has the mandate to examine legislation and study issues related to national defence, security and veterans affairs.

-After some terrorist incidents in Canada, two special committees were convened in 1987 and 1989.
-A decade later, the Senate Special Committee on Security and Intelligence was set up to examine the progress made in combating terrorism.
+After some terrorist incidents in Canada, two special committees were created in 1987 and 1989.
+Some fifteen years later, the Senate Special Committee on Security and Intelligence was set up to examine the progress made in combating terrorism.

 Over time, the committee recognized four broad areas of study: the capabilities of the departments of National Defence and Public Safety Canada, the working relationships between various agencies involved in intelligence-gathering and analysis, the mechanisms to review the agencies involved in intelligence-gathering, and the security of borders and critical infrastructure.
 These areas of study have formed the basis of subsequent orders of reference that have been reintroduced from session to session, since 2002.

 Since its inception, the committee has studied many important issues and recommended measures to improve Canadians’ security and allow Canada to contribute to global security.
 Routinely, the committee forms a Subcommittee on Veterans affairs to study related matters in depth.

 During the 42nd Parliament, the committee produced a number of substantive reports including:

 The committee spent six months studying harmful and inappropriate sexual behaviour in the Canadian military and the impact of changes made since Operation HONOUR was launched in 2015.

 UN Deployment: Prioritizing Commitments at Home and Abroad